swarit-pandey/knoxctl.github.io/content/docs/discovery-engine/index.md

 ## Summary Command

-The `summary` command in `knoxctl` connects to the Discovery Engine to provide observability data, utilizing telemetry information from KubeArmor.
+The `knoxctl summary` command offers a detailed overview of observability data by connecting to the Discovery Engine.
+It leverages telemetry insights from KubeArmor to enhance the visibility of Kubernetes workloads.

 ### Summary Usage